 The specification process is a key part of this course.
 Benefit from expert guidance on the practical application and conservation of plasters, renders and traditional harling, from substrate preparation to the aftercare of cured materials.

 You will gain the opportunity to assess all relevant aspects of a site, including exposure levels, substrate condition, and type of structure to ensure an accurate specification.

 This course will also teach you how to analyse mortars using techniques including:

-You will learn how to prepare mortars, focusing on the impact of water content and mixing time, the effects of additions during preparation, and the technical suitability of restoration mortars versus ready-mixed materials.
+You will also learn how to prepare mortars, focusing on the impact of water content and mixing time, the effects of additives during preparation, and the technical suitability of restoration mortars versus ready-mixed materials.